High School Parent/Student Handbook

 Notification

-- Notice of this policy will be annually circulated to and posted in conspicuous locations in all school buildings and departments within the District and discussed with students, as well as incorporated into the teacher, student, and parent/guardian handbooks.
-State and Federal rights posters on discrimination and harassment shall also be posted at each building.
+Notice of this policy will be annually circulated to and posted in conspicuous locations in all school buildings and departments within the District and discussed with students, as well as incorporated into teacher, student, and parent/guardian handbooks.
+State and federal rights posters on discrimination and harassment shall also be posted at each building.
 All new hires will be required to review and sign off on this policy and the related complaint procedure.

-- Parents or legal guardians of the alleged victim(s), as well as of the alleged aggressor(s), shall be promptly notified of any complaint or investigation as well as the results of the investigation to the extent consistent with student confidentiality requirements.
-A record of the time and form of notice or attempts at notice shall be kept in the investigation file.
-To the extent appropriate and/or legally permitted, confidentiality will be maintained during the investigation process.
-However, a proper investigation will, in some circumstances, require the disclosure of names and allegations.
-Further, the appropriate authorities may be notified, depending on the nature of the complaint and/or the results of the investigation.
+Parents or legal guardians of the alleged victim(s), as well as the alleged aggressor(s), shall be promptly notified of any complaint or investigation, as well as the results of the investigation, to the extent consistent with student confidentiality requirements.
+A record of the time and form of notice, or attempts at notice, shall be kept in the investigation file.

 Implementation